About the Artist

-Born in Austin, Nora studied Textile design at the Fashion Institute of Technology before establishing a career in Art Education.
-She worked as a teaching artist for various NYC and Austin museums before she began focusing on painting and teaching process based art camps from her studio in 2012.
-Nora works with watercolor and oils, often combining marbling and dying techniques, to explore the interaction of multiple processes on paper and canvas.
-Nora is inspired by researching archetypal symbolism and finding common design motifs throughout global embroidered textiles.
-Her work explores symmetry and highlights the commonalities that connect craft traditions from diverse cultures.
+Nora McMillen Burke is an Austin based visual artist and educator who draws influence from her background in textile design and her love of folk art.
+Born in Austin, TX, Nora studied Textile design at the Fashion Institute of Technology before establishing a career in Art Education.
+She worked as a teaching artist for various NYC and Austin museums before she began focusing on painting and teaching process-based art camps and workshops in 2012.
+Nora works primarily with watercolors and oils, often combining marbling and dying techniques, to explore the interaction of multiple processes on paper and canvas.
+Nora is inspired by archetypal symbolism and common design motifs found throughout global textiles.
+Through this lens, her work explores symmetry, pattern, and the natural world.